What is a Longitudinal Finned Tube

 Our Production Capacity of Longitudinal Finned Tubes

-Total two longitudinal fin tube machines, monthly production capacity is 50 tons in total.
+Total two longitudinal fin tubes machines, monthly production capacity is 50 tons in total.

 Longitudinal Finned Tubes Uses